 Since late 2016, staff has been working with RPU's Production Cost Modeling Software vendor, Ascend Analytics, to study the cost-effectiveness of owning and operating battery storage in the California Independent System Operator (CAISO) market.
 The study considers two hypothetical battery storage systems: one designed for the traditional load-shifting application and another designed to provide Ancillary Services, particularly frequency regulation, in the CAISO market.
 While the study is ongoing, preliminary results for the latter battery storage application look promising.
-In light of the results, and as an extension of the battery storage study, staff is considering launching a small pilot battery storage project at the RPU Riverside Energy Resource Center facility by the end of 2020, which would consist of a one (1) to two (2) MW battery storage system design for frequency regulation.
-The goal of this pilot battery storage project will be twofold: first, it will give RPU valuable experience in owning and operating a battery storage system in the CAISO; second, it will produce real operational and CAISO financial settlement data that staff can analyze to determine the true cost-effectiveness of such a system.
+In light of the results, and as an extension of the battery storage study, staff is considering launching a small pilot battery storage project at the RPU Riverside Energy Resource Center facility by the end of 2020, which would consist of a one to two MW battery storage system in the CAISO.
+Second, it will produce real operational and CAISO financial settlement data that staff can analyze to determine the true cost-effectiveness of such a system.
 Having this information will be very beneficial for RPU as battery storage continues to gain traction and become more prevalent in the energy market.
 To this end, staff will continue to study the cost-effectiveness of battery storage and further explore the notion of a battery storage pilot project.